containers/podman/docs/tutorials/podman_tutorial.md

             "IPAddress": "",
 ```

 Note: The -l is a convenience argument for **latest container**.
-When using the remote Podman client you have to use the container's ID instead
+This option is not available with the remote Podman client, so you have to instead
-of -l.
+use the container's ID.

 ### Testing the httpd server
 As we do not have the IP address of the container, we can test the network communication between the host